alexandreprl/amak-exercise-prey-predator/README.md

 * Fork the project
 * Clone the forked version
-* Open the project in your favorite IDE
+* Open the project in your favorite IDE (Use open project in IntelliJ IDEA or Import Gradle Project in Eclipse)
 * Run Launcher.main()
 * Adjust simulation speed

 ### Exercise

-The class __RobotAgent__ contains the behavior of a transporter robot.
-A basic version has been implemented in which they randomly move, pick a box if there is one and drop it if they are in the drop zone.
-Remove the content of the method _onDecideAndAct_ and replace it with a cooperative behavior.
+Implement the behaviour of the sheeps and wolves in a simulation to reach a stable ecosystem.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>